armory/docs/content/en/docs/installation/guide/upgrade-spinnaker.md

 ---
-title: Upgrading or Downgrading the Armory Version
+title: Upgrading or Downgrading the Armory Enterprise Platform for Spinnaker Version
 aliases:
   - /docs/spinnaker-install-admin-guides/upgrade-spinnaker/
 description: >
-  Update or rollback your Armory version installed with Armory-extended Halyard.
+  Update or rollback your Armory Enterprise Platform for Spinnaker version installed with Armory-extended Halyard.
 ---

 ## Determining the target version